-Nikon D750 versus Nikon D90
+Nikon D750 vs D90

 The Nikon D750 and the Nikon D90 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (D90) sensor.
-The D750 has a resolution of 24.2 megapixel, whereas the D90 provides 12.2 MP.
+The D750 has a resolution of 24.2 megapixels, whereas the D90 provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is notably smaller (15 percent) than the Nikon D750.
 Moreover, the D90 is markedly lighter (6 percent) than the D750.
 It is worth mentioning in this context that the D750 is splash and dust resistant, while the D90 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D750) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D90).
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D750 gets 1230 shots out of its EN-EL15 battery, while the D90 can take 850 images on a single charge of its EN-EL3e power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.